code-423n4/2024-11-ethena-labs/README.md

 - Lack of storage gap in upgradeable base contract.
 This issue may introduce storage collisions for inheriting contracts.
 This issue can be mitigated by introducing custom storage slots in future upgrades should they be necessary.

+- USDC can blacklist an arbitrary address which could could interfer with the minting/redeeming process.

+- BUIDL can seize funds from an arbitrary address.

+- Centralization risk in relation to the various actors in the contracts.

 # Overview

 ## UStb token and minting

 ### UStb token features